tidymodels/infer/TO-DO.md

 - Implement check of `stat` in theoretical `visualize()`
 - Write test to check that bootstrapped values are centered near the hypothesized value in `specify()`
-- Check that assumptions have been met for the theoretical distribution and `"both"`
 - Write vignettes on how NOT to use infer (strange errors, funky results, etc.)
 - Implement theoretical distributions for bootstrap distributions
 - Create `references.md` with links to slides/talks/workshops given about `infer`